Snow Angels (film): Critical response

 The film received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reports a 68% approval rating with an average rating of 6.8/10 based on 110 reviews.
+The review aggregator website Rotten Tomatoes reports a 68% approval rating with an average rating of 6.7/10 based on 112 reviews.
 The website's consensus reads, "With fine acting and considerable emotional depth, Snow Angels aptly captures the highs, and especially the lows of human relationships."
 Metacritic reported the film had an average score of 67 out of 100, based on 28 reviews.

 Steven Rea of the Philadelphia Inquirer called the film "a compelling, and grim, portrait of small-town lives gone wrong", "disturbingly good", while also writing, "the film's characters get inside your skin, your soul.
 It's enough to make you want to cry."
 Richard Corliss of Time wrote, "The film's success is due in large part to actors who are both faithful to all the social minutiae and seductive enough to keep you watching."
 He also praised director David Gordon Green for his gift, "to show how people learn codes of affection and aggression from watching movies, but when they try to pull them off in crucial situations they come out awkward, embarrassed and futile."

 The film appeared on some critics' top ten lists of the best films of 2008.
 Marc Mohan of The Oregonian named it the 4th best film of 2008, and Michael Phillips of the Chicago Tribune named it the 8th best film of 2008.

-Among the critics who gave the film a negative review was Kyle Smith of the New York Post, who gave the film 2.5 out of 4 stars, calling the film, "funny, beautifully written, nicely observed, sweetly familiar.
-For the first half", and felt, "the film's change of key in the second half feels like a betrayal."